 He has the speed, the hips, the feet, and the competitiveness.
 He’s better in man (and off man with the ball in front of him) than zone where he is good but can look hesitant at times.
 He will pursue everybody, lot of snaps where he ends up on the other side of the field.
 My issue is his size – he is listed at 5’11” and 180 lbs but seems smaller, especially at the catch point.
 He’s a willing run defender but often needs help and while around the ball.
 Lot to like but could see his size getting exposed in the NFL.
 Others will have him higher than me which is fine, but I think he’s a slot and as a slot, you better tackle well and he doesn’t when 1-on-1 (and this shows up in his YAC allowed which isn’t great).

 If you follow me, you know I don’t love tall corners… at a reported 6’4″, Kelley is a rare exception.
 He has a suddeness few at his size have, he changes direction well, and has good speed.
 He is willing tackling but it’s not a strength.
 My biggest issues are he doesn’t turn his head around enough – when he does, he’s very good but when he doesn’t, he may still succeed due to his length but he also gets very grabby.
-He’s a redshirt sophomore and he’s a guy that could return for another year but I think he still goes early or mid day 2.
+He’s a redshirt sophomore and he’s a guy that could return for another year.

 Julian Neal, Arkansas